narkisr/octo/README.md

 Perquisites:

 * JRE 1.8
-* Git binary
+* Git binary.
-* Ubuntu (Should work on any posix system but not tested)
+* Ubuntu (Should work on any Linux system but not tested).

 ```bash
 $ wget https://github.com/narkisr/octo/releases/download/0.3.0/octo